opensourcedesign/opensourcedesign.github.io/faq.md

 ### What Does Being a Member Mean

-Open Source Design offers a "choose-your-own" style of membership, it means you are welcome to active engage [in our forum](https://discourse.opensourcedesign.net) or [apply for design jobs](/jobs/).
-You can help [work on our website](https://github.com/opensourcedesign/opensourcedesign.net/issues) or [attend and organize events](/events/).
-Also you can just chill in our [chat room](https://chat.opensourcedesign.net) and provide help to newcommers to be considered a community member.
+Open Source Design offers a "choose-your-own" style of membership, which means you are welcome to actively engage and provide help to newcommers [in our forum](https://discourse.opensourcedesign.net) or [apply for design jobs](/jobs/).
+You can help [work on our website](https://github.com/opensourcedesign/opensourcedesign.net/issues) or [attend and organize events](/events/) to be considered a community member.
 In short, and unofficially, there is no "membership" card, fees, or requirements aside from following our [code of conduct](/code-of-conduct/) and you are involved over some duration of time.

 ### What Does Being a Core Member Mean